DeAndre Carter Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- Carter is averaging 36.5 receiving yards per game in two career matchups against the Eagles, 12.0 more than his receiving yards prop bet over/under for Sunday's game (24.5).
+- In his two matchups against the Eagles, Carter's 36.5 receiving yards average is 12.0 more than his over/under for Sunday's game (24.5).

-- The 228.3 yards per game the Eagles are giving up through the air makes them the NFL's seventh-ranked pass defense.
+- The 228.3 passing yards the Eagles give up per game makes them the NFL's seventh-ranked pass defense this season.

-- The Eagles have allowed 23 passing TDs this season (1.5 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- In last week's outing against the Cowboys, Carter was targeted two times, totaling five yards on one reception.
+- In last week's matchup with the Cowboys, Carter reeled in one pass for five yards while being targeted two times.

-- Carter has put up 29 yards over his last three games (9.7 per game), hauling in five passes on 11 targets.
+- Carter has five receptions (on 11 targets) for 29 yards during his last three games, averaging 9.7 yards per game.

 Carter's Washington Teammates